 Only 143 people live in Des Moines, which was named after the Iowa capital.
-The town is close to an extinct shield volcano called Sierra Grande; you’ll find a yummy local restaurant with the same name here.
-The abandoned building pictured was once a Freedom School.
-These schools for African American students – predominantly in Mississippi – taught Black history and about the Civil Rights Movement.
+The town is close to an extinct shield volcano called Sierra Grande and you’ll find a yummy local restaurant with the same name here.
+The abandoned building pictured here was a homeschooling headquarters back in the day.

 6. Orogrande, Otero County